 Here's a good overview article from the Institute for Exposomic Research at the Icahn School of Medicine at Mt Sinai.

 GPLBs emit Volatile Organic Compounds (VOCs): Benzene, 1,3 butadiene, acetaldehyde, and formaldehyde; proven carcinogens responsible for multiple serious health problems, specifically leukemias.
-Benzene is a proven cause of Acute Myeloid Leukemia in children.
+Benzene is a proven contributor of Acute Myeloid Leukemia in children.
 Leaf blower engines also produce ultrafine particulate matter (PM), known as PM 10 and PM 2.5 (the numbers indicate diameter in microns).
 These lodge deep in lungs and are small enough to travel into the bloodstream and even transit the blood-brain barrier (and here's another study).

 Leaf blowers cause ultrafine particles on the ground to become airborne.
 These can include particles from feces, pesticides, molds and heavy metals.

 Then there's our shared climate.
 We know it's getting bad.
 Why are we continuing with practices that exacerbate climate change?
-It's all hands on deck: ditch the blower, drive less, insulate your home and upgrade your heating/cooling equipment to heat pumps.
+It's all hands on deck: ditch the blower, drive and fly less, insulate your home and upgrade your heating/cooling equipment to heat pumps.
 If you're buying a new car, go electric.
 And bee kind to your fellows of all stripes.